openwdl/wdl/SPEC.md

 * [`call`s](#call-statement) to tasks or subworkflows
 * [`scatter`](#scatter) blocks, which are used to parallelize operations across collections
 * [Conditional (`if`)](#conditional-if-block) blocks, which are only executed when a conditional expression evaluates to `true`

-### Workflow Inputs

-The workflow and [task `input` sections](#task-inputs) have identical semantics.

-### Workflow Outputs

-The workflow and [task `output` sections](#task-outputs) have identical semantics.

-By default, if the `output {...}` section is omitted from a top-level workflow, then the workflow has no outputs.
-However, the execution engine may choose allow the user to specify that when the top-level output section is omitted, all outputs from all calls (including nested calls) should be returned.

-If the `output {...}` section is omitted from a workflow that is called as a subworkflow, then that call must not have outputs.
-Formally defined outputs of subworkflows are required for the following reasons:

-- To present the same interface when calling subworkflows as when calling tasks.
-- To make it easy for callers of subworkflows to find out exactly what outputs the call is creating.
-- In case of nested subworkflows, to give the outputs at the top level a simple fixed name rather than a long qualified name like `a.b.c.d.out` (which is liable to change if the underlying implementation of `c` changes, for example).

 ### Evaluation of Workflow Elements